RotorHazard/RotorHazard/README.md

 ### To Do and Known issues
-* Issue.
-Millisecond value may not be correct when reported by the Raspberry Pi (correct on Arduino).
-I2C only handles numbers up to 256.
-Need to update function to handle transmission over i2c.
 * Add on screen countdown timer.
 * Add Pilot profiles (Name, handle, etc.).
 * Add Race Heats.